 - Tilting the pipe’s so that the flow becomes downhill, in this scenario where the gravitational energy transforms itself into kinetic energy.

 - The second way is to make a pressure difference created through different types of pumps By applying the pressure at one end of the pipe greater than the pressure at the other end.
 Pumps use impellers, which are connected to the motor to accelerate the fluids into the discharge line.
 Which makes the flow rate inside the system.
-The pump doesn’t decide what pressure and flow rate it will deliver the piping system connected it to does.
+The pump doesn’t decide what pressure and flow rate it will deliver to the piping system connected it to.

 Pipe Flow Calculations